 - Improve with analytics: You can see how much people consume of your videos.
 For instance, is there a sudden dropoff rate at about the halfway mark?
 Run tests to see if shorter videos increase watch rates, or if candidates just aren’t as interested in scenes from the holiday party as employees are.

 - Identify the most engaged applicants: You can see how many videos each candidate has watched, and how much of each video.
 It’s not a perfect indicator, but someone who’s binged every company video is likely much more motivated than someone who only watched half of one.

-- Store and repurpose videos: Create playlists or “video hubs” for different types of videos—office tours, culture videos, team videos—and allow viewers to binge at their discretion.
+- Store and repurpose videos: Create collections or “video hubs” for different types of videos—office tours, culture videos, team videos—and allow viewers to binge at their discretion.

-- Turn your careers page into a “you” tube: With Vidyard’s player, you can showcase company videos that then recommend other company videos based on what people are most likely to watch.
+- Turn your careers page into a “you” tube: With a video platform like Vidyard, you can showcase company videos that then recommend other company videos based on what people are most likely to watch.